-- Mail it so it is received on time - Drop it off at one of our 24-hour drop boxes - 701 Ocean St., Santa Cruz, in front of the county building - o 212 Church St., Santa Cruz, public parking lot - o 1 Civic Center Dr., Scotts Valley City Hall parking lot - 420 Capitola Ave., Capitola City Hall parking lot - 316 Rodriguez St., Watsonville public parking lot 14 - UC Santa Cruz Quarry Plaza - o Graham Hill & Mt.
-Hermon Rd., Felton Covered Bridge Park parking lot - Cabrillo College parking lot R - Additional drop box locations will be added for the June 2022 election.
-They will be posted at www.votescount.us - Return it in person before and including Election Day at the County Elections Office or any of the City Clerks' Offices - Return it to a polling place on Election Day
+- Mail it so it is received on time - Drop it off at one of our 24-hour drop boxes - o 701 Ocean St., Santa Cruz, in front of the county building - 212 Church St., Santa Cruz, public parking lot - o 1 Civic Center Dr., Scotts Valley City Hall parking lot - 420 Capitola Ave., Capitola City Hall parking lot - 316 Rodriguez St., Watsonville public parking lot 14 - UC Santa Cruz Quarry Plaza - o Graham Hill & Mt.
+Hermon Rd., Felton Covered Bridge Park parking lot - Cabrillo College parking lot R - Additional drop box locations will be added for the November 2022 election.
+They will be posted at www.votescount.us - Return it in person before and including Election Day at the County Elections Office or any of the City Clerks' Offices - Return it to a polling place on Election Day at their assigned polling place.

-If a vote-by-mail voter would rather vote at the polls, he/she must surrender their vote-by-mail ballot at their assigned polling place.
 If they do not have their ballot to surrender, they may vote a provisional ballot.
 The vote's ballot will count once the elections official confirms that they did not mail a ballot in as well.

+If a vote-by-mail voter would rather vote at the polls, he/she must surrender their vote-by-mail ballot